Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice: Supplemental Material

 Here we show more results about charge density properties on the six-leg cylinder.
 The density profile $\left< n(x,y)\right>$ obtained on the longest cylinder with $L_x=48$ is shown in Fig. \ref{AFig:cdw}(a), where we can find the density wave has spatial decaying in the bulk.
 The doping concentration is $\delta=11.1\%$ and interaction $V=1.0$.
 To precisely determine the long-distance behavior, we calculate the rung average of the density profile $\left< n(x)\right>=\frac{1}{L_y}\sum_y\left< n(x,y)\right>$.
 As shown in Fig. \ref{AFig:cdw}(b), the spatial decaying of the rung density $\left< n(x)\right>$ is accompanied with a complicated oscillation caused by the two-site unit cell.
 We further average the electron density on two sub-lattice in each unit-cell $\tilde{n}(\tilde{x})=(n_A(\tilde{x})+n_B(\tilde{x}))/2$, where $\tilde{x}$ labels the unit cell counted from the open boundary of the cylinder.
 The average density $\tilde{n}(\tilde{x})$ can be accurately fitted by the Friedel oscillation

 where $Q_c$ is the ordering momentum of CDW and $K_c$ is the Luttinger exponent characterizing the long-distance behaviors of density-density correlation function.
 As shown in Fig. \ref{AFig:cdw}(c), the exponent extracted from Friedel oscillation is $K_c=1.7(3)$ and the ordering momentum $Q_c$ is around $2\pi/3.5$, i.e. the wavelength of the CDW is $\sim 3.5$ unit cells.
-Note the exponent of SC correlation function obtained on the same system is $K_{sc}\sim 1.5 < K_{c}$, the PDW ordering is slightly stronger than CDW.
+Note the exponent of SC correlation function obtained on the same system is $K_{sc}\sim 1.5 < K_{c}$, implying that the PDW ordering is the most dominant order.

 \end{widetext}